DHTMLX/docs-todolist/docs/api/rest_api/routes/GET routes/Get_projects.md

 ### Description

-@short:Returns an array of all available projects objects.
+@short:Returns a promise with an array of all available projects objects.

 The route handles the GET request made to the **'/projects'** path and sent by the [**getProjects()**](api/rest_api/methods/getprojects_method.md) method.